-A vascular plant taxonomy course for intended botany and biology majors or anyone interested in learning about plants native to Utah.
+Focuses on vascular plant taxonomy and is intended for botany and biology majors or anyone interested in learning about plants native to Utah.
 Covers the principles of plant classification, nomenclature, and identification with an emphasis on Utah flowering plants.
 Includes field trips and weekly laboratory.
-Student plant collection required.
+Requires student plant collection.
 Course Lab fee of $30 for transportation applies.

 Surveys of the Divisions (Phyla) traditionally studied by botanists, emphasizing structure, reproduction, systematics, and evolution.
 Completers should be familiar with the morphological features of the major prokaryotic, fungal, algal, and plant groups.
 Includes a weekly laboratory.
 Course Lab fee of $50 for supplies applies.

+Covers structure-function interrelationships from the cellular to whole plant level, including aspects of plant anatomy, physiology, reproduction, growth and development with emphasis on the angiosperms (flowering plants).
 Designed for Biology Education majors and others wishing a one semester upper division combined plant anatomy/plant physiology course.
-Covers structure-function interrelationships from the cellular to whole plant level, including aspects of plant anatomy, physiology, reproduction, growth and development with emphasis on the angiosperms (flowering plants).
 Includes weekly laboratory.
-Students may not receive credit for both BOT 3340 and BOT 4100 and/or BOT 4600.
-Course Lab fee of $30 for supplies applies.
+Course lab fee of $30 for supplies applies.

 Studies the interrelationships between plants and their environment, including population, community, and ecosystem processes.
 Specific topics include adaptation to abiotic factors, plant life history patterns, species interactions such as competition and herbivory; community structure, diversity, and dynamics; biome structure and distribution, and energy flow and nutrient cycles in ecosystems.
 Presents the impact of humans on plant communities and ecological processes.

 Covers the structure and development of cells, tissues and tissue systems in stems, roots, leaves, and reproductive structures in vascular plants, with emphasis on the angiosperms.
 Discusses primary and secondary plant body, including wood anatomy.
 Includes weekly laboratory.
-Students cannot receive credit toward graduation for both BOT 3340 and BOT 4100.
-Course Lab fee of $25 for supplies applies.
+Course lab fee of $25 for supplies applies.